mrodin/martin-rodin-blog/_posts/focusable-react-box-component.md

 There are several things we want to achieve:

--   Give the Card component some unique style when the user hovers over it
+-   give the Card component some unique style when the user hovers over it
--   Apply the same style also when the user is typing in the input field inside the Card component (i.e. the input field has a focus)
+-   apply the same style also when the user is typing in the input field inside the Card component (i.e. the input field has a focus)
--   Optionally - we want to make the Card component itself focusable so that the styles are applied also when the user clicks on the Card (outside the input field)
+-   optionally - we want to make the Card component itself focusable so that the styles are applied also when the user clicks on the Card (outside the input field)

 ## Applying styles on component hover